Exabyte-io/documentation/docs/tutorials/jobs-cli/job-cli-example.md

 ## Animation

-We summarize the above-mentioned steps in the following animation.
+We summarize the above-mentioned steps in the following video.

 Here, we begin by entering the [Command Line Interface](../../cli/overview.md) via the [Web Terminal](../../remote-connection/web-terminal.md) connection method.
 We then navigate to the directory containing the `run.sh` input script under the [Home Folder](../../infrastructure/clusters/directories.md) of `cluster-007`, where we submit it for execution.